COMMON QUESTIONS FROM CLIENTS

 DO I NEED AN APPOINTMENT TO BRING IN MY TAX DOCUMENTS?

-Unless you have experienced a major change, (i.e.; bought a house, started a business, got divorced, inherited a lot of money) most clients only need to drop off or mail-in their documents to the front office after checking that they have all necessary documentation.
+Returning clients usually choose to drop off their documents without an appointment, unless you have experienced a major change, (i.e.; bought a house, started a business, got divorced, inherited a lot of money) You can also mail-in their documents to the front office after checking that they have all necessary documentation.

 If you prefer an appointment you can call our office at 770-594-8796 to schedule a 15-20 minute drop-off appointment.